lionelc/GPT-o1-reasoning-test/README.md

 ## How to run it
 It's basically a simple call on OpenAI API, and each puzzle and the variants (after name swapping) are specified in json files as input.

-When you have all the python packages installed, run it like
+When you have all the python packages installed, and set up `OPENAI_API_KEY` in a local `.env`, run it like

 `python o1_reason_test.py zebra_puzzle_swap1.json`